 The top school in the United States for Food Science Technology is University of Florida.
-Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.
+Looking for a big school?
+This school has more than 20,000 students on campus.

 This institution has a high retention rate, with 93.0% of first years returning for their sophomore year.
-This school requires freshman students to live on-campus.
+International students comprise 22.7% of the student body at University of Illinois at Urbana - Champaign.
 Videos from UIUC could be a great way to get more info on the university.

 Any student pursuing a degree in Food Science Technology needs to look into University of Maryland - College Park.
-With over 20,000 undergraduates, this school is among the largest schools in the nation.
+Positioned in College Park, Maryland, UMCP offers a dependable, suburban environment for young people.

 The University of Tennessee is a wonderful option for students pursuing a Food Science Technology degree.
-With more than 20,000 undergraduates, this institution is one of the biggest schools in the nation.
+Situated in Knoxville, Tennessee, this university is a good choice for students who thrive in an urban atmosphere.